kylebarz/udacity-item-classifier/README.md

 I set out to test my ability on building a computer vision algorithm based upon a pre-trained model.
 There are two components to this code:
 * Vision Algorithm Training - This was conducted using a DataBricks GPU cluster from an Azure Data Lake.
 * Flask Web App Deployed to Azure App Services.
 This is different than what was included in the UDacity course, but was the environment I wanted to learn about.

+A demo of this code is available at: https://productid.azurewebsites.net/

 ## Getting Started